 - Share maps and layers on ArcGIS for the public or your organization.

-- Connect to List and Chart web part using web part connections.
+- Connect to a List web part using web part connections.